2011 Christchurch earthquake: Population loss

-Economic impact
+Economic consequences

 In April 2013 the Government estimated the total cost of the rebuild would be as much as $40 billion, up from an earlier estimate of $30 billion.
 Some economists have estimated it will take the New Zealand economy 50 to 100 years to completely recover.
 The earthquake was the most damaging in a year-long earthquake swarm affecting the Christchurch area.
 It was followed by a large aftershock on 13 June (which caused considerable additional damage) and a series of large shocks on 23 December 2011.

 Finance Minister Bill English advised that the effects of the 2011 quake were likely to be more costly than the September 2010 quake.
 His advice was that the 2011 earthquake was a "new event" and that EQC's reinsurance cover was already in place after the previous 2010 event.
 New Zealand's Earthquake Commission (EQC), a government organisation, levies policyholders to cover a major part of the earthquake risk.
 The EQC further limits its own risk by taking out cover with a number of large reinsurance companies, for example Munich Re.

 The EQC pays out the first NZ$1.5 billion in claims, and the reinsurance companies are liable for all amounts between NZ$1.5 billion and NZ$4 billion.
 The EQC again covers all amounts above NZ$4 billion.
 EQC chief executive Ian Simpson said that the $4 billion cap for each earthquake is unlikely to be exceeded by the costs of residential building and land repairs, so $3 billion would be left in the EQC's Natural Disaster Fund after payouts.

 Claims from the 2010 shock were estimated at NZ$2.75–3.5 billion.
 Prior to the 2010 quake, the EQC had a fund of NZ$5.93 billion according to the EQC 2010 Annual Report, with NZ$4.43 billion left prior to the 2011 quake, after taking off the NZ$1.5 billion cost.